Mutantinc/MP2---The-Dioxin-Menace/README.md

   Release notes:

-  - You need a Windows 9x/2K OS with 64+Mb of memory and Direct-X v7+
+  - You need a Win32 OS with 64+Mb of memory and openGL supported

-  - There may be blitting bugs on ATI graphic cards.
-Those bugs occur when some sprites are hard-blitted.
-This is probably due to a direct-draw flaw (maybe a coder-flaw also)

-  - The windowed mode may not work on Nvidia graphic cards

-  - Sometimes you may experience slow-downs.
-This is because software alpha-channel routines are highly used (DD doesn't support hard-alpha).

-  - The music player is fmod 3.20 / minifmod 1.20
+  - The music player is minifmod 1.60

+  - OpenGL acceleration has replaced DirectX (DDraw doesn't know 2D accel...)

+  - Full sources will be released soon !!!

+  - The music synchronization problems are fixed

+  - There are a few improvements in some parts'effects

+  - No slow-downs anymore in the parts with lots of gfx

   - Here, you have the effects & timings frozen on 2000-08-20